na396/SGCP/README.md

 The Self-training Gene Clustering Pipeline (`SGCP`) is an innovative framework for constructing and analyzing gene co-expression networks.
 Its primary objective is to group genes with similar expression patterns into cohesive clusters, often referred to as modules.
 SGCP introduces several novel steps that enable the computation of highly enriched gene modules in an unsupervised manner.
 What sets SGCP apart from existing frameworks is its integration of a semi-supervised clustering approach, which leverages Gene Ontology (GO) information.
 This unique step significantly enhances the quality of the resulting modules, producing highly enriched and biologically relevant clusters.

 ## SGCP Publication
-SGCP is under review.
-The preprint is available at [BMC Bioinformatics](https://link.springer.com/article/10.1186/s12859-024-05848-w).
+`SGCP` is available at [BMC Bioinformatics](https://link.springer.com/article/10.1186/s12859-024-05848-w).

 ## SGCP Installation
-For instruction and steps please follow SGCP manual at its [Bioconductor page](https://bioconductor.org/packages/release/bioc/html/SGCP.html).
-You can install the most updated SGCP through the GitHub repository as follow.
+For detailed instructions and steps, please refer to the `SGCP` manual on [Bioconductor page](https://bioconductor.org/packages/release/bioc/html/SGCP.html).
+To install the latest version of `SGCP`, you can access the GitHub repository using the following command:
 ```{r}
 #install.packages("devtools")
 #devtools::install_github("na396/SGCP")